GabrielMalakias/GabrielMalakias.github.io/_drafts/2017-05-23-websockets-connecting-litecable-to-hanami.md

 description: Trying to show why and how I used websockets with Hanami
 ---

-Hello, Today I wanna talk about how I use Websockets in Hanami.
-Well, I was worried about this line that I added in my application.rb
+Hello, Today I wanna talk about how I'm using Websockets in Hanami.
+Well, when I was starting I added the following line inside the application.rb but after that I was worried about it.

 ``` ruby
 security.content_security_policy %{
 connect-src: ws: 'self';
 }
 ```
-As I mentioned, I was using JS to connect to MQTT directly but I think isn't a good option because credentials can be exposed and I must control who is receiving and sending data through MQTT.
+I was using PahoJS to connect to MQTT directly, on the other hand I think isn't a good option because credentials can be exposed and above all I must control who is receiving and sending data through MQTT in future.

-I started to search on Internet a good option when I suddenly saw this page:
+I started to search on the Internet a good option when suddenly I saw this page:

 ![anycable demo]({{ site.url }}/assets/images/anycable_demo.png)

-That sounds good then let`s use it!
+That sounds good, then why not?!

 ### How it works

-They believe that Ruby and Rails aren't the best option for websockets based on benchmarks, then they decided to extract the WebSocket responsability to another language, in this case, the language selected was Go.
+Vladimir Dementyev([@palkan_tula][palkan]) recently wrote a post about it, From his point of view Ruby and Rails aren't the best option for websockets based his experience and benchmarks, a decision has been made, they(Anycable.io) decided to extract the WebSocket responsability to another language, in this case, the language selected was Go.
 Anycable-Go deals with the websocket management and many other things without know of any business logic.
-To deal with this layer, we must create our classes to manage our rules, however how does AnyCable WebSocket(GO) connect to our Ruby Application?
+To deal with this layer, we must create our classes to manage our rules, however how does AnyCable WebSocket(GO) connect to a Ruby Application?

 They solved this problem using a gRPC client connected to another ruby process like the following picture.